idomo1/blender-node-generator/README.md

 # Blender Node Generator
-A tool for generating a new blender shading node
+A tool for generating the boilerplate for a new blender shading node, allowing you to focus on writing the shaders
 ![](demo.gif)

 ## Running the Tool